oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 `SD-CLAIMS` can also be nested deeper to capture more complex objects, as will be shown later.

-`SD-JWT` is sent from the issuer to the Holder, together with the mapping of the plain-text claim values, the salt values, and potentially some other information.
+`SD-JWT` is sent from the Issuer to the Holder, together with the mapping of the plain-text claim values, the salt values, and potentially some other information.

 ## Creating a Holder-Selected Disclosures JWT